StrayDogSyn/Lead-By-Example/QUICK_START.md

 ## ✨ The Mission

-_"The mission is to interrupt the school to prison pipeline, using men and women with lived experience, making a difference in our community."_
+"The mission is to interrupt the school to prison pipeline, using men and women with lived experience, making a difference in our community."

 — Robert McKinney Sr., Founder

 ---

-## 🎉 You're Ready!
+## 🎉 You're Ready

 Your enhanced Lead By Example platform is ready to transform lives.
 The components are integrated, the pages are created, and the navigation is updated.